pmmunderhood/pmmunderhood/pages/instruction.md

 #### Plan for the week

 Publish a plan for your week on your first day.
-Here is [an example] (https://twitter.com/pmmunderhood/status/1315621876060901377).
+Here is [an example](https://twitter.com/pmmunderhood/status/1315621876060901377).
 It helps subscribers learn in advance what you will be talking about and provide you with some feedback.

 #### Your first day